If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 However, some research indicates that these sugar substitutes may cause an increase in appetite, resulting in weight gain for the user.
 Some artificial sweeteners may also negatively impact digestive health, causing unpleasant side effects like gas and diarrhea.

-With that said, there is a scale of artificial sweeteners, so below we’ll break down the best and the world sweeteners for your health.
+With that said, there is a scale of artificial sweeteners, so below we’ll break down the best and the world sweeteners for your health, and our recommended brands in both categories.

 The Worst Artificial Sweeteners